Inside: The story of how we came to buy this outdated, neglected, strange fixer upper and made it into our southern traditional dream home!! ➡

 Anyone else walking into the house saw it as an absolute disaster.
-It was broken, worn, outdated and just downright weird.
+It was broken, worn, outdated, and just downright weird.
 My husband and I felt complete repulsion as well the first time we walked through it.

 So how did it end up being our dream home?

-On a whim, we took a drive by the property and were immediately smitten with the exterior and its southern charm…lots of French doors, balconies, and a park-like front yard full of trees surrounded by a wrought iron fence.
+On a whim, we took a drive by the property and were immediately smitten with the exterior and its southern charm – lots of French doors, balconies, and a park-like front yard full of trees surrounded by a wrought iron fence.

-Its layout made NO sense overall and TOO MANY ideas and features had been crammed into each room.
+Its layout made no sense overall and too many ideas and features had been crammed into each room.

 Despite all of this, we just couldn’t get this strange house out of our heads.

-Whenever we drive around looking at houses, I’ve always told my husband of my favorites, “that’s a ‘Father of the Bride’ house,” meaning it has a special charm.
+Whenever we drive around looking at houses, I’ve always told my husband of my favorites, “That’s a ‘Father of the Bride’ house” – meaning it has a special charm.

-This house DEFINITELY had “Father of the Bride” curb appeal.
+This house definitely had “Father of the Bride” curb appeal.
 And the more we thought about it, its quirky features inside had the potential to be charming as well.

-So we made the decision to make an offer low enough to allow us to put the money needed into making this house what it was meant to be…a unique and special home for us and filled with southern charm.
+So we made the decision to make an offer low enough to allow us to put the money needed into making this house what it was meant to be—a unique and special home for us and filled with southern charm.

-Here’s a sneak peek BEFORE into the overwhelming project we had gotten ourselves into.
+Here’s a sneak peek before into the overwhelming project we had gotten ourselves into.
 Pictures from before don’t even begin to show how much it was NEGLECTED.
 WORN.
 DUSTY.
 OUTDATED.
 YELLOWED.
-I could go on and on but this should give you the idea…
+I could go on and on, but this should give you the idea:

 And here’s a glimpse of those same areas now:

-It’s been A LOT of work and there is still more to be done.
-But we have NEVER regretted our decision and it still just makes us happy simply to be at home.
+It’s been a lot of work, and there is still more to be done.
+But we have never regretted our decision, and it still just makes us happy simply to be at home.

 A home that is perfect to decorate for holidays, perfect to hang out at with our friends and family, and perfectly southern.

-I hope you will check back in for the next chapters in our house transformation story as I show you some of the rooms’ before and after transformations.
+I hope you’ll check back in for the next chapters in our house transformation story as I show you even more of the rooms’ before and after transformations.